radish-es/casebook-property/content/problems/protest-after.md

 **Issue 3: - Compensation for Expropriation: Applying the *Expropriation Act***

-- If section 5A of the *Public Highway Act* could be interpreted as applying to the roads in West Egg, what claim might the co-op board make under the provincial *Expropriation Act*?
+- If there is an argument that section 5A of the *Public Highway Act* should be interpreted as applying to the roads in West Egg, what claim might the co-op board make under the provincial *Expropriation Act*?

 - Based on what you know from the wording of the *Expropriation Act*, do you thin such a claim would be successful and why?
 What more would you need to know in order to answer this confidently question?